ddeeproton2/ChatPGP/README.md

 Configure MySQL in "chatPGP-PHP-MySQL/ajax.php"

-Create a Database, with the name specified into "chatPGP-PHP-MySQL/ajax.php" (default "tchat1")
+Create a MySQL Database, with the name specified into "chatPGP-PHP-MySQL/ajax.php" (default "tchat1")
 ___________________

 How it works